 It is here that the radiation comes into use.
 The function of radiation therapy is to shrink and break the DNA inside the cancer cells.

-Malignant Conditions such as bone cancer, liver cancer, breast cancer, brain cancer, stomach cancer, skin cancer, etc. are a few of many where radiation therapy is proven to be an effective treatment.
+Malignant conditions such as the treatment of liver cancer, bone cancer, breast cancer, brain cancer, stomach cancer, skin cancer, etc., are a few of many where radiation therapy is proven effective.

-Radiation therapy is sometimes the only treatment provided but most often it is given alongside other cancer treatments such as chemotherapy and surgery.
+Radiation therapy is sometimes the only treatment provided, but it is often given alongside other cancer treatments such as chemotherapy and surgery.

 Generally, it is used to treat a specific part of the body where the cancer cells are located.

-Sometime harm may come to the nearby normal tissues but due to technological advancement it is now possible to minimize harm to those tissues.
+Sometimes harm may come to the nearby normal tissues.
+Still, due to technological advancement, it is now possible to minimize harm to those tissues.